 Where is Hexclad cookware made?

-Hexclad cookware is one of the best that has the tools to become the leader of the next-generation cookware industry.
-It is originally a USA-based company, but it manufactures products from Asia in China.
+Hexclad cookware is one of the best and has become the leader in the next-generation cookware industry.
+It was originally a US-based cookware brand, but it now manufactures products from Asia in China.
 The brand got the trademark license in operation in 2006, and since then, it has been successfully operating its business worldwide.
-It is the most exclusive for its amazing set of solid features.
+It is the most exclusive because of its amazing set of solid features.

 Are HexClad pots and pans safe?